 Change the way you eat

 Often, choices that benefit the planet also benefit us.
 Food is no exception.
-Eating organic, locally-grown food not only improves soil health and reduces emissions, but is also more nutritious.
-Not only that, choosing local produce helps to inspire a sense of community.
+Eating locally-grown and sustainably-produced food not only improves soil health and reduces carbon emissions, but it is also more nutritious.

 Buy local, seasonal food

 Over the course of a year the food we eat in Devon has travelled over 230 million miles generating around 240,000 tonnes of CO2.
 Devon has some of the best food and drink in the country, which is grown and made by people who are passionate about providing quality food.
 Buying Devon produce supports Devon’s economy, reduces your ‘food miles’ and means you know exactly where your food has come from.
 It’s fresher, it’s tastier and it’s good for Devon.